Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow

-Our future work will exploit state-of-the-art PET scanners and advanced image reconstruction algorithms to implement the high-temporal resolution kinetic modeling strategies \cite{Wang2019, Wang2018} for FDG flow quantification in the myocardium.
-Latest clinical PET scanners have an effective sensitivity gain of 4-6 fold as compared to a typical conventional scanner GE Discovery 690 (see Table IV in \cite{Wang20TRPMS}), and are way better than the GE DST scanner used in this study.
-In particular, the EXPLORER total-body PET/CT scanner \cite{Cherry2017, Badawi2019} has an ultrahigh sensitivity for dynamic imaging, making it more feasible to perform pixel-wise parametric imaging including in the myocardium.
-Furthermore, improved dynamic image reconstruction using machine learning concepts has been developed for dynamic PET imaging, e.g. with the kernel methods (e.g. \cite{Wang2015}) or deep neural-network methods (e.g. \cite{Gong2019, Reader2020}) as recent examples.
-The progress in PET instrumentation and algorithms may provide a new opportunity to explore the use of FDG for myocardial blood flow imaging.
+Increase of temporal sampling, for example to 5 s/frame or 2 s/frame, has the potential to improve the separation of blood fractions from the left ventricle and right ventricle, and may lead to more robust estimation of FDG $K_1$.
+In particular, latest clinical PET scanners have an effective sensitivity gain of 4-25 fold and higher spatial resolution as compared to a typical conventional scanner GE Discovery 690 (see Table IV in \cite{Wang20TRPMS}), and are remarkably better than the GE DST scanner used in this study.
+The EXPLORER total-body PET/CT scanner \cite{Cherry2017, Badawi2019} has an ultrahigh sensitivity for dynamic imaging, making it more feasible to explore higher temporal resolution and even pixel-wise parametric imaging in the myocardium.
+Furthermore, improved dynamic image reconstruction using machine learning concepts has been developed for dynamic PET imaging, e.g. with the kernel methods (e.g. \cite{Wang2015, Wang2019}) or deep neural-network methods (e.g. \cite{Gong2019, Reader2020}) as recent examples.
+Thus, the progress in PET instrumentation and algorithms may provide a future opportunity to exploit higher temporal resolution, higher spatial resolution, and also motion-corrected segment-based quantification for a better study design for enhanced evaluations of myocardial blood flow using these FDG methods.